iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 ## 4. Advancement

 Characters gain experience when they bring treasure back to civilization.
-Experience gained equals the value of treasure recovered.
 All experience is split equally between player characters.

+- Common Items: 100XP
+- Scarce Items: 500XP
+- Rare Items: 1000XP
+- Legendary Items: 8000XP

 Characters start at level 1, the amount of experience required to advance to a level is equal to the level x 1000.
 E.g. level 2 requires 2000 experience points.